-Dr. Knecth recommends women talk with their women’s healthcare provider about getting the HPV vaccine, human papillomavirus vaccines, before they turn 26 years old.
+Dr. Knecht recommends women talk with their OB-GYN about the HPV vaccine before they turn 26.
 Along with HPV tests, women should schedule a Pap test every three to five years.
 Dr. Knecht also recommends women talk to their doctors about their family history and risks concerning ovarian and endometrial cancers.

 What women in their 40s should consider

 Dr. Knecht explains that women in their 40s should continue routine screenings for cervical cancer.
 Women should continue discussing their genetic risks for gynecological cancers with their doctors.

 More specifically, women should schedule an HPV test and a Pap test every five years or a Pap test only every three years.